-- To limit exposure to TV commercials, experts recommend having kids watch public television stations, recorded programs (without the ads), and children's videos and DVDs.
+To limit exposure to TV commercials, choose public television stations, recorded programs (without the ads), and children's videos and DVDs.

-Teach your kids that not everything they want can always be theirs and that a little "want" here and there isn't all bad.
+Teach your kids that not everything they want can always be theirs.
 The key is to want things in moderation and to fully appreciate what you're given.
-Emphasize that the holidays are a special time, when a lot of love and thought is put into gift giving.
+Emphasize that the holidays are a special time to be with family and friends, and that a lot of love and thought is put into gift giving.

 Traditions that focus on family or friends can be a great way to put meaning back into the holidays.
 Here are a couple of ideas: